equaynor/cli/README.md

 ![Website look on different devices](./assets/readme-assets/device-look.png)

 ### A live demo to the website can be found [here](https://equaynor.github.io/root-rise/)

+## UX
+Ther user group targeted by this website are people of color with an interest in yoga.
+The site is focused on simplicity and ease of navigation for the user's main focus areas on the topic at hand.

+## User stories
+As this website is meant for my wife, the purpose is to create an online presence and enable her to showcase expertise and services offered.
+The following points are applicable to the users:

+- As a user, I want to understand the purpose of this website quickly and easily.
+- As a user, I want to easily navigate this website (by using a mouse, a keyboard, or a touch screen).
+- As a user, I want to find general information on the topic.
+- As a user, I want to know what differenciates this yoga practise from others.
+- As a user, I want to get to know the yoga teacher.
+- As a user, I want to see when classes are available.
+- As a user, I want a way to contact this yoga teacher.

+### Strategy
+The goal is to make a well-functioning professional Kemetic Yoga website.
+The focus was on making the design both user-friendly, inviting and creative.

+### Scope
+For the users, I wanted a simple first version of the website allowing them to get familiar with the yoga practice and the teacher.

 ## Technologies
 1. HTML - To create a basic site